phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 Also, if another extension between us plays with that, that will smell for us.

 The second solution is provided by a trick with the unloading mechanism.
-If you transfer the libdl handle from the PHP extension structure to the Zend one, you'll be allright with the engine unloading.
+If you transfer the libdl handle from the PHP extension structure to the Zend one, you'll be alright with the engine unloading.

 Code patched::